fstrauf/roadvagabonds/content/blog/"Roadtrip Taiwan"/index.md

 categories: ["travel"]
 ---

-Public transport in Taipei is really good and comfortable, so you can easy take the MRT from Taipei Airport to the city.
-Buy a TOP-up card at the ticket machine, so you can top up your card anytime and use it for MRT and bus during your stay in Taipei. - Make sure to get cash from the ATM before, otherwise you can’t buy a ticket.
+Public transport in Taipei is really good and comfortable, so you can easy take the MRT from Taipei Airport to the city. <!-- end -->Buy a TOP-up card at the ticket machine, so you can top up your card anytime and use it for MRT and bus during your stay in Taipei. - Make sure to get cash from the ATM before, otherwise you can’t buy a ticket.
 The ride will take about 45 minutes.
 We stayed at the [citizenM Taipei North Gate Hotel](https://www.citizenm.com/destinations/taipei/taipei-hotel), which has cool and clean rooms and is in walking distance to the Central Station.
 In Taipei there are different things to see and to do, here’s a short list of our favorites:

 *   Chiang Kai-shek Memorial Hall - national monument